-The DIME-QUANTI instrument, through its ELIPSS (Longitudinal Online Social Science Survey) panel, is a project that produces questionnaire-based surveys for the scientific community.
-It is based on a random sample (3000 individual) of the population resident in Metropolitan France, whose members have been supplied with an Internet connected touchscreen tablet on which to answer monthly surveys.
+The DIME-QUANTI instrument, through its ELIPSS (Longitudinal Online Social Science Survey) panel, was a project that produces questionnaire-based surveys for the scientific community.
+It was based on a random sample (3000 individual) of the population resident in Metropolitan France, whose members had been supplied with an Internet connected touchscreen tablet on which to answer monthly surveys.

 The purpose of Dime Quanti is to give the scientific community the means to produce data to the highest methodological standards.

-Because the Elipss sample is randomly drawn, the academic surveys selected can achieve the benchmark criteria of statistical quality.
-In addition, the longitudinal nature of the survey is a strong feature, since there exist very few large-scale panel data for social science research.
+Because the Elipss sample was randomly drawn, the academic surveys selected was able to achieve the benchmark criteria of statistical quality.
+In addition, the longitudinal nature of the survey was a strong feature, since there exist very few large-scale panel data for social science research.

 In a report on online surveys (Baker1, 2010), AAPOR (American Association for Public Opinion Research) draws attention to the significant biases in online “access” or “opt-in” panels as a way of conducting general population surveys.
 Although Internet access has grown rapidly since the early 2000s, part of the population is still off-line.
 In France in 2017, for example, 15% of the population were still without home Internet access.
 This lack of coverage automatically excludes part of the population from online surveys.
 Moreover, the use of access or opt-in panels with non-probabilistic samples casts doubt on their representativeness and on the extrapolation of results.

 Nonetheless, the advantages of online surveys very quickly attracted social science research, in particular as a way to compensate for the drop in response rates in traditional surveys.